ljwagerfield/riak-event-store/README.md

 Log shards
 ----------

-An event log is represented as multiple KVPs within Riak.
+This library represents each event log as multiple KVPs within Riak.
 Each of these entries is referred to as a 'log shard': a size-bounded object that overflows into a new shard when it reaches its maximum size (1000 items).
 When this occurs, the full shard retains a reference to the new shard, allowing the complete sequence of events to be traversed as a linked-list.

 Log shards are classified as either `head` or `tail` shards.
 An event log has one `head` shard and zero-to-many `tail` shards.
 The `head` shard key is a hash of the log name (e.g. `f('my log') = 0x8fb9...`), whereas the `tail` shard keys